shakfu/awesome-audio/python-in-music.md

 * [edna](http://edna.sourceforge.net/) - an MP3 server, edna allows you to access your MP3 collection from any networked computer.
 The web pages are dynamically constructed, adjusting to directory structure and the files in those directories.
 This is much nicer than using simple directory indexing.
 Rather than directly serving up an MP3, the software serves up a playlist.
 This gets passed to your player (e.g. WinAmp) which turns around with an HTTP request to stream the MP3.

-* [Listen](http://listengnome.free.fr/) - Music management and playback for GNOME

-* [MediaCore](http://getmediacore.com) Audio/Podcast Player and CMS) - Web based CMS for music management in video, audio and podcast form.
-All audio, video, and podcasts added to the system are playable from any browser.

 * [MMA](http://www.mellowood.ca/mma/) - Musical Midi Accompaniment.
 If you follow the above link you will find that Pymprovisator is no longer developed due to the fact that there is this similar, but more powerful GPL Python software.

 * [Peyote](http://peyote.sourceforge.net/) - Peyote is an audio player with friendly MC-like interface.
 Peyote is designed specifically for work easy with cue sheets.